carldata/timeseries/README.md

 sbt test
 ```

-This library can also be compiled into JavaScript
+This library can also be compiled into the JavaScript

 ```bash
 sbt fastOptJS